 Immersion cooling for EV batteries has truly changed people’s views about the safety of electric vehicles.
 Using immersion cooling has increased the potential and performance of high-performing electric vehicles and established EVs as a mainstream mobility method.

 Electric vehicles are the way to deliver sustainable and environmentally friendly mobility and transport.
 However, the battery creates some challenges for EV manufacturers.
 The battery cells are closely stacked together, and during any operation, they generate heat.

 The battery cells get heated during the charging and discharging of the battery.
 Advancements in EV batteries like fast and ultra-fast charging have created the issue of excessive heat generation in the battery pack.

-For this, manufacturing companies and designers have opted Immersion cooling for electric vehicles.
+For this, manufacturing companies and designers have opted for Immersion cooling for electric vehicles.
 Immersion cooling for EV batteries uses a mix of water and glycol solution, which is dielectric.
 This solution is best for refrigeration and cooling EV batteries and is also used in other processes like data centers.

 Companies can enhance their customer’s experience by choosing the right cooling method.
 Also, proper cooling will provide safety to the vehicle while increasing its performance and overall driveability.

 You can see the vast range of products used in EVs at www.econtroldevices.com or contact us.